Canons Regular of San Giorgio in Alga: History

 The success of the community led to the adoption of their way of life by a large number of communities of canons in the region, leading to the formation of a new congregation of canons.
 Giustiniani spent many years at the Priory of St. Augustine in Vicenza, and assisted in numerous other foundations until he was named a bishop.
 In 1408 Pope Gregory appointed Barbo to be the abbot of the Benedictine Abbey of Santa Giustina in Padua, which he reformed with help of two monks, two Camaldolese novices and three canons of San Giorgio in Alga.
 At that point Barbo became a Benedictine monk.
 Through his leadership, the life of the abbey was dramatically revived and eventually became the center of the Congregation of Santa Giustina, which became an important center of reform of Benedictine monasteries in Italy.

 In 1424 the canons elected their first Superior General to oversee the houses of their burgeoning congregation.
 Pope Gregory XII called his nephew Antonio Correr and Gabriele Condulmer to Rome to serve as cardinals.
 Condulmer later became Pope Eugene IV and Giustiniani became the first Patriarch of Venice, promoting the reform of the city and the spread of the Gospel throughout his episcopate.
 Like the Theatines in the 16th century, this congregation enjoyed much more influence and importance than its size would suggest.

 For these canons, the 15th century was their high point, however.
 By the 17th century, the congregation had entered a period of decay.
 Vocations and the level of dedication to the life declined.
 Finally, in 1688, the monastery of San Giorgio was suppressed and its property was confiscated and sold off to raise money for the defense of the Republic of Venice against the Ottoman Empire.

+The Secular Canons of St. John the Evangelist adopted the dress and statutes of the canons of San Giorgio.